The Anglican Communion represents over 85 million people in over 165 countries.

 The Archbishop of Canterbury is the head of the Church of England, which is the largest denomination in Britain.
-Four in ten in England consider themselves as members of the church.
+About 9.7 million people visit a Church of England cathedral each year.

 August 5, 2003 - The Episcopal Church USA, at its meeting for its General Convention in Minneapolis, votes to ordain openly gay Gene Robinson as bishop of New Hampshire.